-One of the key requirements when it comes to delivering capital construction projects is how to have a trust-worthy, auditable, real-time, single version of the truth monitoring, evaluating, and reporting the resources and cost performance that is closely aligned to what was planned for when the project was approved for execution.
+One of the key requirements when it comes to delivering capital construction projects is how to have a trust-worthy, auditable, real-time, single version of the truth monitoring, evaluating, and reporting the resources and cost performance utilizing building construction project management software that is closely aligned to what was planned for when the project was approved for execution.
 This is needed to have an objective insight into whether the planned project outcomes were comprehensive, realistic, and achievable.
 The issue with project execution plans is that they could be influenced by the team assigned to develop the plan and other project stakeholders.
 A project execution plan is usually categorized as a most-likely or realistic plan, conservative or pessimistic plan, aggressive or optimistic plan, or simply to-please or political plan.

 Developing realistic and comprehensive project planned project outcomes requires following the best practices of project management.
 This starts with developing a Work Breakdown Structure (WBS) to decompose the project’s scope of work and an Organization Breakdown Structure (OBS) to identify the accountability for delivering the scope of work defined in the WBS.
 This will identify the control accounts where work scope, schedule, resources, and cost are planned and managed.
 A Cost Breakdown Structure (CBS) will be used to identify those control accounts.